mdn/content/files/en-us/web/api/protected_audience_api/auction_event-level_reporting/index.md

 {{SeeCompatTable}}{{securecontext_header}}{{DefaultAPISidebar("Protected Audience API")}}

-There are several reporting mechanisms available to developers within and around the [Protected Audience API](/en-US/docs/Web/API/Protected_Audience_API).
+There are several event-level reporting mechanisms available to developers within and around the [Protected Audience API](/en-US/docs/Web/API/Protected_Audience_API).
 These provide reports of auction results, ad engegement, and conversion attribution.
 This article explains how these different mechanisms work.

 > [!NOTE]
-> The event-level reporting mechanisms that exist in the Protected Audience API today are transition mechanisms.
-In the future, alternative solutions will be designed to better support existing use cases.
+> The event-level reporting mechanisms that exist in the Protected Audience API today are transitional mechanisms.
+Event-level auction reporting will be [supported until at least 2026](https://developers.google.com/privacy-sandbox/private-advertising/protected-audience-api/feature-status#event-level_auction_win_reporting), and advanced notice will be provided to the ecosystem before the API transitions to any alternative solutions.

 ## Report mechanism summary